toksaitov/kernel-project/ubuntu-jammy/Readme.md

                                    binary-headers \
                                    binary-generic

-48. The first problem that you will encounter is a complain that the variable `nr_threads` is undeclared in `get_pids.c`.
-Use the Elixir Linux Cross Reference for Linux kernel version [5.4.*](https://elixir.bootlin.com/linux/v5.4.91/source) to search where `nr_threads` is declared.
-You should also find where the same variable was included for the [old version](https://elixir.bootlin.com/linux/v4.8/source) of the kernel used in Ubuntu 16.10.
-Remove the old included header (if necessary) and replace it with the new one in `get_pids.c`.
-Note, that the file that you include must be an `.h` file.
-The variable should also be declared as an `externvar` and not as a member in the header.

-49. The second problem is that `linux/cputime.h` does not exist in the 5.4.* version of the kernel anymore that is included in `get_task_info.c`.
-To find where `cputime.h` code was moved into, search in the commit history of the Linux [kernel](https://github.com/torvalds/linux).
-I recommend to use the following string `Move cputime functionality from` to narrow down your search.
-Fix the include after that.
-It also looks like that the `cputime_t` was removed and replaced with the `u64` typedef.
-Replace the type in `get_task_info.c`.

-50. The third problem that `cputime_to_usecs` is not used to convert time values in the new version of the kernel anymore.
-To help us find what should we use, we will refer to the Linux Cross Reference [again](https://elixir.bootlin.com/linux/v4.8/source).
-    Find the `cputime_to_usecs` usage in 4.8 sources.
-Compare the same places in sources in the 5.4 version on the same site.
-Apply the same change to your code.

-51. There is one more compilation error related to `TASK_COMM_LEN` that you will have to figure out on your own.
+48. During the compilation process, you will encounter a number of compilation errors.
+With the help of the [Linux Cross Reference](https://elixir.bootlin.com/linux) website, you will have to figure out what modifications to the Linux kernel code prevent you from compiling your code.
+It is a rather good idea to compare the version of the kernel used on Ubuntu 16.10 and the version used on Ubuntu 22.04.
+Fix the errors and make the `tasks` program work again.

-52. Go to the parent directory.
+49. Go to the parent directory.

         cd ..

-53. Ensure that you have a number of newly created `.deb` packages.
+50. Ensure that you have a number of newly created `.deb` packages.

         ls *.deb

-54. Install the new kernel and all its supporting files.
+51. Install the new kernel and all its supporting files.

         sudo dpkg -i *.deb